Sometimes context is everything.

 Once you discover it was made from almost extinct grape varieties grown at well over 1,000 metres of altitude, painstakingly hand-harvested from wild vines up to 400 years old, the liquid takes on a unique almost mythical stature.
 And there’s more.

-Giorgi Natenadze lives in Samtskhe-Javakhet, historically known as Meskheti, the southerly part of Georgia that borders Turkey.
-An important wine region in antiquity, Meskheti was ransacked by invading Turks (who destroyed all its vineyards about 400 years ago) and then throttled by the Soviet Union which preferred to concentrate viticulture in easterly Kakheti.
+Giorgi Natenadze lives in Samtskhe-Javakheti, historically known as Meskheti, the southerly part of Georgia that borders Turkey.
+An important wine region in antiquity, Meskheti was ransacked by invading Ottomans (who destroyed all its vineyards about 400 years ago) and then throttled by the Soviet Union which preferred to concentrate viticulture in easterly Kakheti.
 Natenadze decided in 2009 to try to reclaim some of the area’s heritage.

 As he puts it, “I have spent much of the past decade traipsing through mountain forests in search of ancient vines growing the way nature intended — up trees.
 I have found some vines that are more than 100 years old and one that I reckon is more than 400 years old.
 I have uncovered 40 rare grape varieties in the forests in the south of the country, near the border with Turkey, but I have only been able to identify 24 of them so far.
 Each year I make a different wine from these ancient varieties at Natenadze’s Wine Cellar”.